spokestack/spokestack.io/.github/CONTRIBUTING.md

 Edit the markdown files in the `docs/` folder.
 If you don't see your changes right away after they are released, allow some time for the changes to propagate.

+## Installation

+[Fork the repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo), and [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to a directory of your choosing.

+Then run `yarn` to install dependencies.

 ## Testing

 Tests are written with [mocha](https://mochajs.org/) and [Node's official assert module](https://nodejs.org/api/assert.html#assert_assert).